3dfsb-dev/3dfsb/README.md

 3dfsb
 =====

 3D File System Browser - cleaned up and improved fork of the old tdfsb which runs on GNU/Linux and should also run on BeOS/Haiku and FreeBSD.
+Forked, cleaned up and improved by Tom Van Braeckel, originally written by Leander Seige.

 Project homepage: https://github.com/tomvanbraeckel/3dfsb